How City Council Works:

 If you would like to invite the mayor to an event or request a meeting with the mayor, you can submit a Meeting & Event Request Form by downloading a copy and using the contact information below.
 You may also contact the city manager's office directly to schedule meetings with the mayor.

-Jaime Matthews, Business Services Manager
+Jaime Matthews, Assistant to the City Manager

 Phone: (828) 232-4541